trevorkirpaul/cfd-dec/README.md

   - [ ] has applicant (home?) received help from any of the programs within last 2 years
   - [ ] applicant DOB or age
   - [ ] has applicant has lived in home for over a year
+- [ ] The screener, a resident is eligible for all programs is under 200% Federal Poverty line.
+Does this supersede all other income reqs?
+- [ ] "County Corp Home Repair" has 2 separate income reqs.
+Should we just use the easier to meet req to "catch-all"?

 ## How can we trigger our code?